RafaelAllves/socketConcurrentTCP/README.md

 ```bash
   ./server.exe
 ```
 The server will now be listening for connections on the specified port.
+The default port is set to 3490.